What is fetched_at?

 Without an explicit freshness signal, an agent answering "what's the price of ETH?" might return a value from its training data, presented as if it were current.
 With fetched_at, the agent knows whether it's reasoning over live data or training-cutoff knowledge — and grounds its answer in the right source.

-Hive normalizes the freshness signal as fetched_at across every tool response.
+Hive normalizes the freshness signal as fetched_at in execution metadata.
 CoinGecko returns last_updated on some endpoints; Moralis returns block_timestamp on chain-data endpoints.
 The naming differs, but the principle — explicit freshness — is what separates grounded agent answers from hallucinated ones.